Raymond "Skip" Henderson

 Enter actor Morgan Freeman, who came along and proposed the very same idea.
 Voila!
 Everyone was suddenly on board and the "Ground Zero Blues Club" was established in Clarkdale, Mississippi.
 It honors such artists as Muddy Waters, John Lee Hooker, Sam Cooke, Charlie Patton, Robert Johnson, WC Handy and Ike Turner, to name a few.

-I was supposed to catch up with Skip a couple of years ago in New Orleans when I returned from a cruise.
+I was supposed to catch up with Skip several years ago in New Orleans when I returned from a cruise.
 However, I became very sick with pneumonia, and following a brief stay at Tulane Hospital, returned home.

 Skip is an ardent crusader for social justice and works for a community coalition group.
 New Orleans is actually quite poor community and is still recovering from Hurricane Katrina which hit in 2005.
 Most tourists never explore New Orleans beyond the French Quarter or the Garden District.
 Skip has a lovely wife, Fontaine, who I've never met, but maybe will some day.